-Explore the birthplace of Bourbon with Lexington as your home base!
+Explore Bourbon Country with Lexington as your home base!

 Buffalo Trace Distillery

 Tours on the hour.
 Open year-round 9 a.m. to 5:30 p.m.
 Monday through Saturday with the last tour at 4 p.m.
 Open Sundays from noon to 5:30 p.m. with the last tour at 3 p.m.